 The birds were on the march.
 Somewhere far away to the north was a food bonanza.
 They were gliding across the bush using thermal elevators.

 I slowly scanned the skies in every direction.
 Sure enough off to the east towards Mumbwa, was another thermal column and another progressive avian line heading to where they could join the final frenzy.
-I wondered if it was an elephant carcass.
+I wondered if they’d spotted an elephant carcass.

 Most of them would be White-Backed’s.
 They are the commonest in this area.
 A pair had a nest in a tall tree above the dirt road that led upstream from my campsite.

-But there was at least one noticeably big bird in the nearest group.
+There was a noticeably larger bird in the nearest group.
 A Lappet- Faced who would dominate the feast for a while.
 The column was too far to pick out the smaller more delicate Hooded variety.

 The closest pillar moved slowly nearer, pushed along by the same breeze as made the tall dry elephant grass nod and sway in unison with its eddies.
 It was dynamic.
 The birds at the top peeled off out of the spiral.
 They were replaced by others approaching from the opposite side, in a well-spaced almost direct line.
 With a sharp left bank of their huge wings they slotted into position at the bottom of the vortex, a few hundred feet above the trees.

-Observing these vulture’s circling so effortlessly, seemingly ignoring gravity and spreading across space and time with impunity, allowed an appreciation of their highly evolved complexity.
-Their biological niche required them to get up high in the sky, to stay there for a long time, almost effortlessly, enabling their incredibly good eyesight to seek the dead or dying.
-They do not need to get anywhere fast.
-Their feast will not come to life and run away.
+Observing these vulture’s circling so effortlessly, ignoring gravity as they spread across space and time with impunity, allowed an appreciation of their highly evolved complexity.
+Their niche required them to get up high in the sky, to stay there for a long time, almost effortlessly, enabling their incredible vision to seek the dead or dying.
+They needn’t get anywhere fast.
+Their feast will not run away.

 I let my binoculars hang on the strap around my neck.
 Space, time and gravity.
 God does not play dice with the universe.
 But with these vultures maybe there is one who does.
 No bird in history has, or is, disappearing off the face of the earth as fast as they.

-Both wardens and poachers could watch this phenomenon.
+Both wardens and poachers would be watching.
 Maybe it was this stream of birds which had alerted Dimas.
 Any poacher who kills an elephant, and creates a vulture feast, would also know the birds could alert the warden.
-Maybe that poacher, if he had access to poison, would taint the carcass with the chemical, so that there would not be future vulture flights to alert others of his nefariousness.
+Maybe that poacher, if he had access to poison, would taint the carcass with the chemical, so that there would not be future vultures to alert the wardens of nefariousness.